mozilla-b2g/gaia-email-libs-and-more/README.md

 ## Installing Into Gaia ##

-Make sure you have a symlink, gaia-symlink, that points at the root directory of your gaia checkout.
+Make sure you have a symlink, `gaia-symlink`, that points at the root directory of your gaia checkout.

 For example, to create it: